dms-vep/Flu_H3_Massachusetts2022_DMS/README.md

 The pipeline builds HTML documentation for the pipeline in [./docs/](docs).
 These docs are rendered for viewing at [https://dms-vep.org/Flu_H3_Massachusetts2022_DMS/](https://dms-vep.org/Flu_H3_Massachusetts2022_DMS/).

 ### Non-pipeline analyses
-All other non-pipeline analyses are contained in [./analysis/](analysis).
+All other non-pipeline analyses are contained in [./analysis/](analysis) and [./validations/](validations).
 The notebooks in this directory are not part of the main pipeline but have been used to generate files used as input for the pipeline.

 ## Running the pipeline
 To run the pipeline, build the conda environment `dms-vep-pipeline-3` in the `environment.yml` file of [dms-vep-pipeline-3](https://github.com/dms-vep/dms-vep-pipeline-3), activate it, and run [snakemake](https://snakemake.readthedocs.io/), such as: